jamiegluk/parcel-validator-glsl/README.md

 ## Configuration

-This plugin supports a configuration file in the root of your repo called "parcel-validator-glsl.config.json" or "parcel-validator-glsl.config.js".
+This plugin supports a configuration file in the root of your repo called _parcel-validator-glsl.config.json_ or _parcel-validator-glsl.config.js_.

 ### GLSL Version